michaelpq/michaelpq.github.io/manuals/postgresql/windows/index.markdown

 that are derived from the ones in the Unix/Linux branches.
 This contains as well Perl and Bison.
-Perl is *not* compatible with MSVC so be sure to rename it to something else such as there are no conflicts with Active Record which is solid rock and used with MSVC (msysgit's Perl does not work properly because of a lack of libraries for Win32).
+Perl is *not* compatible with MSVC so be sure to rename it to something else such as there are no conflicts with Active State which is solid rock and used with MSVC (msysgit's Perl does not work properly because of a lack of libraries for Win32).

 ### MinGW